 Our personalised care teams consist of a mix of roles that include:

-As a Link Worker you will you will work with people to support them to develop their knowledge, skills and confidence to become active participants in looking after their own health.
+As a Link Worker you will work with people to support them to develop their knowledge, skills and confidence to become active participants in looking after their own health.
 You will guide and support people to reflect on and change their health-related behaviours to help them reach their self-identified health and wellbeing goals.
 You will introduce or reconnect people to community groups and statutory services and work with local partners to identify gaps in local provision.
 You will be skilled in coaching, communication and behavioural change skills and are able to work alongside people (individually or in groups) at their starting point to encourage and support them to become more engaged in managing their own health.

 As a Health and Wellbeing Coach you will work with people to support them to develop their knowledge, skills and confidence to become active participants in looking after their own health.
 You will guide and support people to reflect on and change their health-related behaviours to help them reach their self-identified health and wellbeing goals.
 You will be skilled in coaching, communication and behavioural change skills and are able to work alongside people (individually or in groups) at their starting point to encourage and support them to become more engaged in managing their own health